buwilliams/futuremoney/content/post/the-results-of-16-day-experiment.md

 ### Day 4 of 16: Sunday

 - While transferring my daily allowance, my account balance was at $1.37 because another subscription I forgot about went through at $9.99.
 I was not happy.
 I pulled this money from my billing account since it's a bill.
-- I'm thinking about my vaping habit.
-It's $20 every 5 days.
-That's $4 of my daily allowance!
-Eek.
-I should quit for better health too.
-It makes me congested and anxious.
 - I shared the plan with my friend Chris and my Mom.
 Both are trying the plan or have said they will.
 I'd feel so grateful if they benefited.
 I think Casey and my work friend Chris may also try this.
 - Starting the day with $41.38.
 - Casey and I made Creamy White Chicken Chili.
 My portion cost $32.
 It'll last me 3 dinners!
 Dinner tends to be the most expensive for eating out.
 Plus, I had the money in my cash account.